Cr Tony Francis, Mayor

-Cr Helene Cameron was elected to Council in October 2012 for her second term as a Councillor.
+Cr Tony Francis was elected to Council in October 2016 for his first term as a Councillor.

-She was elected Mayor for a one-year term at the Statutory Meeting of Council on 14 November 2012 and re-elected as Mayor in 2013 and 2014.
+He was elected Mayor for a one-year term at the Special Meeting of Council on 9 November 2016.

-The Mayor regularly writes a column in the local newspapers The Echo and the Queenscliffe Herald.
+The Mayor regularly writes a column in the local newspapers The Echo, Bellarine Times, The Rip and the Queenscliffe Herald.
 This column is a great read, with snippets of local achievements in the Borough, updates on local issues and advice on upcoming activities.

-Refer to the Current councillors page of this website for further information on Cr Cameron.
+Refer to the Current councillors page of this website for further information on Cr Francis.